iptch/2024-04-vis-workshop-rag-pub/README.md

 **Task**: Go to `pages/task2.py` and search for `TODO [2.3 Prompt Engineering]`.
 Again, you can see the results either in the console output or directly in the GUI using  `streamlit run workshop.py`.

 ## Bonus: Challenge
+Something seems weird... somehow the retrieved documents are always retrieved.
+Try to implement the rag so it only cites documents, which are used for the answer.
+(Hint: Function Calling could be an option, check out langchain documentation)